 Juan continues physical, occupational, and speech therapy multiple times a week at Nexus Children’s Hospital.
 “The therapy is 100% helping me.
 I am able to do more stuff easier and I don’t struggle with certain things anymore.”

-After discharge, Juan worked with his school and AP teachers over the summer to be ready to start 10th grade that following fall.
+After discharge, Juan worked with his school and AP teachers over the summer to be ready to start 10th grade the following fall.
 “Everyone welcomed me back, and I do still enjoy school.”

-When asked about what his goals are now, Juan explained, “Right now, I’m focusing on smaller goals I can accomplish, like getting my Driver’s License.
+When asked about his current goals, Juan explained, “Right now, I’m focusing on smaller goals I can accomplish, like getting my Driver’s License.
 It just feels good to be back in my normal life.”

 Read his story here.